guidoholz/test_nerves_custom_rpi0_opencv/README.md

 mkdir src priv
 ```
 in your src dir you put all your .cpp and .hpp files (or .c and .h)
-The executable HAS TO create into priv-dir!!!
+The executable has to be created into priv-dir!!!
 #### Step 3
 Create a Makefile in your project-root
 SMALL HELP: add the following line to your Makefile